About Us

 • To make wilderness relevant to the culturally diverse youth in California

-• To engage students in the study of wilderness with standards-based curriculum and hands-on experiences
+• To engage students in the study of wilderness with high-quality educational content and hands-on experiences

 • To empower youth as agents for positive change in their home communities through community stewardship projects

-• To create a human bridge between the underserved communities and public lands
+• To create a human bridge between historically marginalized communities and public lands

 • To encourage students to pursue higher education